one-giant-leap/training-with-power/finding_threshold_power.md

 The metabolic strain experienced when paddling is dependent upon the athletes intensity relative to their lactate threshold intensity.
 For this reason, an athlete's Threshold Power Output provides a sound reference point around which a training program and training zones can be structured.

 The following test outlines a method that closely evaluates an athlete's Threshold Power.
-With a Threshold Power test, we're trying to establish the power number that corresponds to the lactate threshold of the paddler.
+With a Threshold Power test, we're trying to establish the power number that corresponds to the [lactate threshold](http://en.wikipedia.org/wiki/Anaerobic_exercise) of the paddler.
 The test involves doing an all-out 20 minute time trial effort.
-After performing the effort the average power is determined, and then 5% is subtracted from it.
-The result is Threshold Power.

 ###The Threshold Power Test
 1. 20 minutes easy warm up